-Some major companies are failing at a primary security measure
+Some companies are failing at a primary security measure

 Yesterday the news came out that Freedom Mobile, the mobile telecommunication company that is currently owned by Shaw had a server that was leaking log files containing information in plain text.
 The logs customer names, email addresses, phone numbers, postal addresses, and date of births.
 They also included answers to credit checks filed through Equifax as well as full credit card numbers, expiry dates, and verifications numbers.
 All stored in plain text and unencrypted.
 (Source)